Zuehlke/zuehlke.github.io/README.md

   any scopes, resulting in public-only access to repositories, organization members, etc.
   - Created in the bot user's GitHub account, under `Settings -> Developer settings -> Personal access tokens`.
   - Added as `PAT_PUBLIC` to this repository's _Secrets_.

+### Azure
+The initial plan was to deploy the automation script on Azure, most likely as a Docker container with a cron job which automatically executes the script once per day.
+However, this approach was discarded due to the following reasons:
+- An F1-tier App Service Plan may have rate limits which are too strict for the script to run to completion
+- A B1-tier App Service Plan is expensive, considering our application would be running for only about ~5 minutes / day and would be idling for the rest of the time
+- When using Docker, we would also need to rent a container registry for an additional 5.-/month.

+An Azure subscription already exists for this project:
+- Name: I10ZCH_SWE6 - zuehlke github io
+- Id: 53bca82e-7c7d-4a54-ab90-8e82f48a27c9
+- Members: Silas Berger, Sergio Trentini
+- Monthly budget declared to PSS: $15 / month

 ### Limitations
 - GitHub Actions has a limited monthly quota of Action Minutes per account or organization.
 For organizations without